Successful education is about the long-term growth and development of the student; not short term gain.

 An experienced AP and IB mathematics educator, her qualifications include Bachelor degrees (B. Sc. and B. Ed. – University of British Columbia) and a Masters degree in Mathematics Education (Simon Fraser University).
-Stella has been teaching since 1990, first with the Vancouver School Board and then with Mulgrave School before co-founding Alcuin College.
+Stella has been teaching since 1990, first with the Vancouver School Board and then with Mulgrave School before co-founding Alcuin College in 2012.
 Her administrative experience includes responsibilities as Gifted Program Coordinator, Mathematics Department Head, Principal of the Senior School and Assistant Head, Academics overseeing the three IB programmes (PYP, MYP and DP) from Kindergarten through to Grade 12.
 Stella has also worked with the BC Ministry of Education on various curriculum, assessment and evaluation teams and has co-authored several mathematics textbooks with McGraw-Hill Ryerson.
-You can follow Stella on Twitter @saeducat3.

 Todd taught Engineering, Electronics, Animation and Technology courses with the Vancouver School Board for 17 years before moving to West Vancouver School District to lead the Mechatronics Robotics Academy.
 Todd has been honoured with numerous awards including a Prime Minister’s Teaching Excellence Award, Diamond Jubilee Medal and VEX Teacher of the Year Award.
 He has coached teams in building and racing electrathon vehicles but is best known for his students’ achievements in the VEX World Robotics championships and the FIRST Robotics competitions.
 By putting students of all levels together, he creates a mentoring program where students learn to work as a team while gaining useful skills for the knowledge economy.

-Betsie recently obtained her B.Sc in Health Sciences at Simon Fraser University, where she was able to explore her interest in preventative healthcare.
+A member of our staff since 2019, Betsie obtained her B.Sc in Health Sciences at Simon Fraser University, where she was able to explore her interest in preventative healthcare.
 During her undergraduate studies, she also worked with children with learning differences, in the classroom and the community.
 She is very passionate about making learning accessible and enjoyable for all children.
 Betsie was also a member of SFU’s varsity women’s NCAA volleyball team, which competed against schools across the USA.
 When she has some spare time, Betsie loves to run, hike, or bike, and is always keen to take on both physical and mental challenges.
-She is very much looking forward to becoming part of the Alcuin community.

 A lifelong lover of language, Jan went to the bilingual city of Ottawa to pursue a degree in Classics (Latin and Greek, including studies in French, English and history).
 He was also a longtime member of the C1 (advanced) group at the Alliance Française de Vancouver.
 This education prepared him to teach a wide range of subjects (not least Latin and French), but his students are far more impressed with his elaborate drawings on the whiteboard!
 Since joining Alcuin in 2014, he has supported or led our co-curricular programmes for debating, Latin, the Model United Nations, and the World Scholars’ Cup.

 Penny’s goal is to create an environment that is fun, engaging, challenging and most of all, a safe place for children to grow as students and as people.
-With a B.A. in Communications and a Masters degree in Cross Cultural Education, Penny comes to Alcuin with over 10 years experience of teaching in California and Tennessee.
+A member of our staff since 2018, Penny has a B.A. in Communications, a Masters degree in Cross Cultural Education, and over 10 years experience of teaching in California and Tennessee.
 In her spare time, Penny can be found baking and spending time with her family.

 Al is a British-Canadian teacher with a passion for travelling and teaching.
 He completed his undergraduate degree in Biology at UBC before moving to Toronto for his Master of Teaching degree at OISE.
 Al then moved to Mexico City to teach for two years.
 Teaching interests include Problem-Based Learning and hands-on building projects.
 He also loves the outdoors, and has been working with the Army Cadets (planning outdoor activities and leadership exercises, etc.) for the past seven years.
-Al is greatly looking forward to joining the Alcuin community, meeting parents, and getting to know his students.
+Al has been a member of our staff since 2019.

 Edànet’e?
 Katelynn Holtorf siyah (How are you?
 My name is Katelynn Holtorf).
 Katelynn is a member of the Tlicho Dene band and grew up in a small community in the Northwest Territories.

-Lori comes to Alcuin with over 20 years of experience providing learning support for children in various educational settings.
+A member of our staff since 2016, Lori has over 20 years of experience providing learning support for children in various educational settings.
 Having a strong understanding of learning differences and how they can impact learning, she works closely with students and families to adapt and enhance programmes to assist students in reaching their goals.
 Lori holds a B.A. in Psychology and Rehabilitation Services (York University) and a Special Education Diploma (UBC), and has recently upgraded her counseling education to focus specifically on counseling children and adolescents.
 Lori has also taken further studies in gender and sexual diversity in youth as it pertains to counseling.
 In her spare time, Lori enjoys hiking, gardening, birding, and hanging out with her family and numerous pets.